Event horizon: Event horizon of a black hole

 Black hole event horizons are widely misunderstood.
 Common, although erroneous, is the notion that black holes "vacuum up" material in their neighborhood, where in fact they are no more capable of seeking out material to consume than any other gravitational attractor.
 As with any mass in the universe, matter must come within its gravitational scope for the possibility to exist of capture or consolidation with any other mass.
 Equally common is the idea that matter can be observed falling into a black hole.
 This is not possible.
 Astronomers can detect only accretion disks around black holes, where material moves with such speed that friction creates high-energy radiation that can be detected (similarly, some matter from these accretion disks is forced out along the axis of spin of the black hole, creating visible jets when these streams interact with matter such as interstellar gas or when they happen to be aimed directly at Earth).
 Furthermore, a distant observer will never actually see something reach the horizon.
 Instead, while approaching the hole, the object will seem to go ever more slowly, while any light it emits will be further and further redshifted.

 Topologically, the event horizon is defined from the causal structure as the past null cone of future conformal timelike infinity.

-The black hole event horizon is teleological in nature, meaning that we need to know the entire future spacetime of the universe to determine the current location of the horizon, which is essentially impossible.
-Because of the purely theoretical nature of the event horizon boundary, the traveling object does not necessarily experience strange effects and does, in fact, pass through the calculatory boundary in a finite amount of proper time.
+A black hole event horizon is teleological in nature, meaning that it is determined by future causes.
+More precisely, one would need to know the entire history of the universe and all the way into the infinite future to determine the presence of an event horizon, which is not possible for quasilocal observers (not even in principle).
+In other words, there is no experiment and/or measurement that can be performed within a finite-size region of spacetime and within a finite time interval that answers the question of whether or not an event horizon exists.
+Because of the purely theoretical nature of the event horizon, the traveling object does not necessarily experience strange effects and does, in fact, pass through the calculated boundary in a finite amount of its proper time.